tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 When the video ends, continue with the slides.
 Explain that we are going to use AWS Lambda by triggering code from an Amazon Lex Bot.
 Highlight the following:

-* AWS Lambda enhances chatbots by combining the NLP capabilities of Amazon Lex to understand human speech, with the possibility of running code to fulfill user's requests, for example, booking a hotel room, making a wire transfer, or providing financial advice about an investment portfolio.
+* AWS Lambda enhances chatbots by combining the NLP capabilities of Amazon Lex to understand human speech, with the possibility of running code to fulfill user's requests.
+Examples could be booking a hotel room, making a wire transfer, or providing financial advice about an investment portfolio.

 * AWS Lambda interacts with other AWS services by processing events messages in `JSON`.
-Each AWS Services has a specific format.
+Each Amazon Web Service has a specific format.

 * Amazon Lex "talks" to AWS Lambda to perform initialization and validation, fulfillment, or both.

 Explain to students that in this demo, you will show how to process `ElicitSlots`, `Delegate`, and `Close` response events to communicate Amazon Lex and AWS Lambda.

-Close the slides and log-in into the AWS Management Console using your IAM `administrator` user, once you are logged in, type `lambda` into the "Find Services" search box and click on choose "Lambda" from the list to open the AWS Lambda console.
+Close the slides and log in into the AWS Management Console using your IAM `administrator` user, once you are logged in, type `lambda` into the "Find Services" search box, and click on choose "Lambda" from the list to open the AWS Lambda console.

 ![Search for AWS Lambda service on the AWS Management console](Images/search-lambda-service.png)